Chris Marker: Early career (1950–1961)

 During his early journalism career, Marker became increasingly interested in filmmaking and in the early 1950s experimented with photography.
 Around this time Marker met and befriended many members of the Left Bank Film Movement, including Alain Resnais, Agnès Varda, Henri Colpi, Armand Gatti, and the novelists Marguerite Duras and Jean Cayrol.
 This group is often associated with the French New Wave directors who came to prominence during the same time period, and the groups were often friends and journalistic co-workers.
 The term Left Bank was first coined by film critic Richard Roud, who described them as having "fondness for a kind of Bohemian life and an impatience with the conformity of the Right Bank, a high degree of involvement in literature and the plastic arts, and a consequent interest in experimental filmmaking", as well as an identification with the political left.
 Anatole Dauman produced many of Marker's earliest films.

 In 1952 Marker made his first film, Olympia 52, a 16mm feature documentary about the 1952 Helsinki Olympic Games.
 In 1953 he collaborated with Resnais on the documentary Statues Also Die.
-The film examines traditional African art such as sculptures and masks, and its decline with coming of Western colonialism.
+The film examines traditional African art such as sculptures and masks, and its decline with the coming of Western colonialism.
 It won the 1954 Prix Jean Vigo, but was banned by French censors for its criticism of French colonialism.

 After working as assistant director on Resnais's Night and Fog in 1955, Marker made Sunday in Peking, a short documentary "film essay" in the style that characterized Marker's output for most of his career.
 Marker shot the film in two weeks while traveling through China with Armand Gatti in September 1955.
-In the film, Marker's commentary overlaps scenes from China, such as tombs that, contrary to Westernized understandings of Chinese legends, do not contain the remains of Ming Dynasty emperors.
+In the film, Marker's commentary overlaps scenes from China, such as tombs that, contrary to Westernized understandings of Chinese legends, do not contain the remains of Ming dynasty emperors.